 Jon Clark studied theatre design at Bretton Hall, LeedsUniversity, and works prolifically in theatre.
 He is an associate artist of the Royal Shakespeare Company and has also worked extensively for the National Theatre among many other theatres and opera houses in the UK and Europe.
 In 2015 he received an Olivier Awards nomination for Best Lighting for King Charles III.

-His opera lighting design includes: The Exterminating Angel (Salzburg Festival, Royal Opera House and Metropolitan Opera), Lucia di Lammermoor, L’Étoile, (ROH) Krol Roger (ROH and Opera Australia), La Boheme (Der Nederlandse Opera and ENO) Macbeth (Royal Danish Opera); The Perfect American (Teatro Real Madrid and ENO); Written on Skin (Festival d’Aix-en-Provence, other European houses and Lincoln Center); Wozzeck, Caligula and The Return of Ulysses (ENO); Orest (Nederlands Opera); Clemency (ROH2 London); Street Scene and The Lion’s Head (Opera Group).
+His opera lighting design includes: The Exterminating Angel (Salzburg Festival, Royal Opera House and Metropolitan Opera), Lucia di Lammermoor, L’Étoile, (ROH) Krol Roger (ROH and Opera Australia), The Winters Tale, Wozzeck, Caligula and The Return of Ulysses (ENO); La Boheme (Der Nederlandse Opera and ENO) Macbeth (Royal Danish Opera); The Perfect American (Teatro Real Madrid and ENO); Written on Skin (Festival d’Aix-en-Provence, other European houses and Lincoln Center); Orest (Nederlands Opera); Clemency (ROH2 London); Street Scene and The Lion’s Head (Opera Group).